eSolia/help.esolia.pro/src/prodb/prodb-security-controls_en.md

 Both length and allowed characters policy changes will take effect _on the next account password expiration_.

-!!!success Note:
-The minimal password length can be customized to a longer length than the maximum in the UI, for example to 12 or 14 characters.
-Enterprise subscribers should ask us if they would like to customize this.
+**Note:** The minimal password length can be customized to a longer length than the maximum in the UI, for example to 12 or 14 characters.
+Enterprise subscribers should ask us if they would like to customize this. {.tip}
-!!!

 ## Password Expiration